vliz-be-opsci/rocrate-to-pages/paper.md

 ## Introduction

-Github actions is a platform that automates tasks on GitHub, making it easier for scientists to create LOD from their research.
-RO-Crates play a crucial role in creating LOD from scientific research.
-The significance of using GH-a's to generate GitHub Pages sites from RO-Crates is that it simplifies the process for scientists, lowering the threshold for them to contribute to the LOD ecosystem [Motivations for Building the Repository].
-The objective of this paper is to discuss the motivations, technologies used, and significance of the GH-a in this context.
+This paper explores the use of a GitHub Action (GH-a) to generate a GitHub Pages site from a GitHub repository containing a Research Object Crate (RO-Crate).
+It discusses the motivations, technologies used, and significance of using GH-a to lower the threshold for scientists to create Linked Open Data (LOD) from their research.
+Additionally, the paper highlights the use of signposting in the generated webpage to make the machine-readable file (ro-crate-metadata.json) easily discoverable for harvesting.

 ## Motivation